Unsettling Knowledge Inequities Podcast

 Unsettling Knowledge Inequities

-The Unsettling Knowledge Inequities podcast is presented by the Knowledge Equity Lab and SPARC (the Scholarly Publishing and Academic Resources Coalition).This podcast is produced by Safa Shahkhalili from the Rethinking Development podcast and studio.
+Unsettling Knowledge Inequities is produced by Safa Shahkhalili of the Rethinking Development podcast & studio.